Senteris-Team/SentDiscordBot/README.md

 - !-GetSettings // Will be removed soon

-Soon:
+Focus:
+- Getting and removing roles.
+- !-ShowSettings

+ToDo by New Year:
 - !-AddWhiteChannel and !-DeleteWhiteChannel
 - !-ChangeVoiceCategory | Change the name of a category in which the voice channels will create
-- !-ShowSettings
 - !-ChangePrefix
 - !-Mute  *username*  *time* *Unit* | example !-mute @User313#4584 313s
 - !-Unmute *username*

-- Getting and removing roles.
+Soon:
 - Music
+- !-ban *time* (*role*)